alejandro-ao/demo-gnews-remotemcp-auth/README.md

 - **MCP Specification**: https://modelcontextprotocol.io/
 - **Issues**: Please report bugs and feature requests through the repository's issue tracker

 ## Example Usage in Claude

-After setting up the server, you can use it in Claude Desktop:
+After setting up the server, you can use it in Claude Desktop or any MCP client:

 ```
 "Search for recent news about artificial intelligence developments in the last 3 days"
 "Get the top technology headlines from the United States"
 "Find news articles about climate change, but exclude articles about politics"
 "Show me breaking news about electric vehicles from European sources"
 ```

-The server will automatically use the appropriate tools and provide structured, comprehensive news results.
+The server will automatically use the appropriate tools and provide structured, comprehensive news results, with authentication and security enforced.